Ayanda-D/rabbitmq-message-persister/README.md

-# RabbitMQ Message Persistor Plugin
+# RabbitMQ Message Persister Plugin

 This plugin persists messages by filling the `delivery_mode` property of a message as it enters RabbitMQ with the protocol defined value of `2`, regardless